What is EAP?

 What is the admission process for becoming a provider?

 Providers are accepted on our panel by invitation only.
-Prospective providers can contact Claremont at (888) 699-7675 to request a provider application package, or download one from here
+Prospective providers can contact Claremont at 888-699-7675 to request a provider application package, or complete our Contact Us form.
+We review all applications and will contact qualified providers to complete the application process.

 Why should a provider consider joining Claremont's network?

-• No management of EAP visits.
+• No management of EAP visits

-• Timely payment.
+• Timely payment

-• Streamlined paperwork.
+• Streamlined paperwork

-• Masters’ level counselors answer our phones.
+• Masters’ level counselors answer our phones

-• Collegial approach.
+• Collegial approach

-• Provider-friendly referral process.
+• Provider-friendly referral process

 What are Claremont’s expectations of providers?